wom/StoryForge/README.md

 # StoryForge

 StoryForge is a command-line tool that generates illustrated children's stories using AI language models.
 Simply provide a story prompt, and StoryForge will create both a short story and accompanying AI-generated images.

-Supports OpenAI, Google's Gemini AI and Anthropic's Claude AI backends.
+## Supported AI Backends

+- **Google Gemini** - Fully supported for story and image generation
+- **OpenAI** - Fully supported for story and image generation
+- **Anthropic** - Experimental (coming soon)

 ## Features